How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 Sandwiches with bakery bread, salami, cheeses, and veggies (France)

-When we stay somewhere for shorter than 4 days, a “hotel” type arrangement often makes more sense.
+When we stay somewhere for less than 4 days, a “hotel” type arrangement often makes more sense.
 In those places, I look for accommodation with a well-rated free breakfast.
-This REALLY paid off in Catania, Italy when BNB Landolina’s morning spread went WAY beyond our expectations…..
-I highly recommend this place - book here
+This REALLY paid off in Catania, Italy, when BNB Landolina’s morning spread went WAY beyond our expectations.
+Their breakfast alone is worth the stay.

 Avoid Getting Hangry

-I have a tendency to get hangry quickly.
+I tend to get hangry quickly.
 It’s not pretty.
 I’m learning ways to prevent those situations.
-You’d think at 50+ years I’d have figured this out.
+You’d think at 50+ years, I’d have figured this out.
 Not yet!
 The thing with getting hangry (other than being a grump) is that I tend to make hasty food decisions that are usually too expensive, not enough, not healthy, and not tasty.

 Here are my current strategies.